whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

   unittest: { sdk: unittest }
 {% endhighlight %}

-Saving `pubspec.yaml` will create a `pubspec.lock` file and a bunch of symlinks that are all necessary for the plumbing to work correctly; fortunately, Dart handles all these details for us.
-Saving `pubspec.yaml` calls `pub install`, so you don't have to run that command yourself (this is new in Dart Editor).
+Saving `pubspec.yaml` in Dart Editor automatically triggers a call to `pub install`; this creates a `pubspec.lock` file and a bunch of symlinks that are necessary for the plumbing to work correctly; fortunately, `pub` handles all these details for us.

 ## Write some code

 Let's create a bare-bones implementation for `range()`.
 Your `lib/range.dart` should look like this:

 {% highlight dart %}
 library range;